aws/aws-parallelcluster/tests/integration-tests/README.md

 * `-o OSS [OSS ...], --oss OSS [OSS ...]`: OSs under test.
 * `-s SCHEDULERS [SCHEDULERS ...], --schedulers SCHEDULERS [SCHEDULERS ...]`: Schedulers under test.

-Note that each test case can specify a subset of dimensions it is allowed to run against (For example a test case written specifically for the awsbatch scheduler should only be executed against the awsbatch scheduler.
+Note that each test case can specify a subset of dimensions it is allowed to run against (for example a test case written specifically for the awsbatch scheduler should only be executed against the awsbatch scheduler).
 This means that the final parametrization of the tests is given by an intersection of the input dimensions and the tests specific dimensions so that all constraints are verified.